ricardoprins/ricardoprins/README.md

 #### IMPORTANT NEW PROJECT
 * https://github.com/TesseractCoding/NeoAlgo-Docs

-Our NeoAlgo Docs is now a part of Google Summer of Docs!
+Our NeoAlgo Docs is now a part of GSSOD!
 Please check it out and contribute!

 #### To reach out to me: